Wallowa County, Oregon: Politics

-State Legislature
+State legislature

 Wallowa County is located in Oregon State House District 58 which is currently represented by Bobby Levy.
-It is also located in Oregon State Senate District 29, represented by Bill Hansell.
-Both Levy and Hansell are registered Republicans.
+It is also located in Oregon State Senate District 29, represented by Todd Nash, who is also Oregon's first state senator from Wallowa County.
+Both Levy and Nash are registered Republicans.

-Board of Commissioners
+Board of commissioners

-Wallowa County is represented and governed by three County Commissioners.
-The Wallowa County Board of Commissioners is currently made up of Susan Roberts, Todd Nash and John Hillock.
-Susan Roberts is a former Mayor of Enterprise and was elected onto the Board of Commissioners in 2008.
+Wallowa County is represented and governed by three county commissioners.
+The Wallowa County Board of Commissioners is currently made up of Susan Roberts, Todd Nash, and John Hillock.
+Susan Roberts is a former mayor of Enterprise and was elected onto the board in 2008.
 Todd Nash was elected in 2016.
 John Hillock was elected in 2019.
 The seats are nonpartisan, although all three commissioners are registered Republicans.

 Make-up of voters

 Like most counties in eastern Oregon, the majority of registered voters who are part of a political party in Wallowa County are members of the Republican Party.
-In the 2008 presidential election, 63.52% of Wallowa County voters voted for Republican John McCain, while 33.42% voted for Democrat Barack Obama and 3.06% of voters either voted for a Third Party candidate or wrote in a candidate.
+In the 2008 presidential election, 63.52% of Wallowa County voters voted for Republican John McCain, while 33.42% voted for Democrat Barack Obama and 3.06% of voters either voted for a third-party candidate or wrote in a candidate.
 These numbers have changed slightly from the 2004 presidential election, in which 69.3% voted for George W. Bush, while 28.1% voted for John Kerry, and 2.6% of voters either voted for a Third Party candidate or wrote in a candidate.